 Why are the Catskills one of the hottest destinations in the US right now?
 Stylish resorts, acclaimed farm-to-table restaurants, and country-chic boutiques are the recently added attractions, but the region’s beauty is the template.
 There’s no better way to experience the Catskills than with a hike on its trails, which offer something for every type of outdoor adventurer, from those looking to get their heart rates up to those in search of a tranquil stroll in the woods.

 Whatever your skill level, be prepared: the Catskills may be a cultural hot-spot but many Catskills trails are in the true wilderness, and weather, wet or icy terrain, and other factors should be considered before setting out on any of the longer or even shorter hikes listed below.
-You should also check the New York State Department of Environmental Conservation hiking page for tips in advance of your trip, as well as numerous other hiking itineraries.
+You should also check the New York State Department of Environmental Conservation hiking page for tips in advance of your trip, and you can find numerous other Catskills hiking itineraries and information here.

 SHORTER HIKES (less than 3 miles):